elakovnick24/demo-alfabank-test-framework/docs/Plan.md

-# _План автоматизации_
+# _ Automation Plan_

-## _Перечень автоматизируемых тест кейсов_
+## _The list of automated test cases_

-Под валидными данными при заполнении полей ввода следует считать:
+Valid data when filling in the input fields should be considered:

-1. Номер карты: 16 цифр в формате **** **** **** ****
+1. Card number: 16 digits in the format **** **** **** ****
-1. Месяц: 01-12, но не ранее текущего месяца в случае, если указан текущий год
+1. Month: 01-12, but not earlier than the current month if the current year is specified
-1. Год: последние две цифры порядкового номера года, не ранее текущего года, не более 5ти лет от текущего года
+1. Year: the last two digits of the serial number of the year, not earlier than the current year, not more than 5 years from the current year
-1. Владелец: буквенные символы латинского алфавита
+1. Owner: alphabetic characters of the Latin alphabet
-1. CVC: Цифры - 3 шт.
+1. CVC: Numbers - 3 pcs
-1. Тестовый набор данных - карты (файл data.json):
+.
+1. Test data set - maps (data.json file):
-* 4444 4444 4444 4441, status APPROVED
+* 4444 4444 4444 4441 , status APPROVED
-* 4444 4444 4444 4442, status DECLINED
+* 4444 4444 4444 4442 , status DECLINED

-Базы данных:
+Databases:
 * MySql
 * PostgreSQL

-### _Тестовые сценарии_
+### _test scenarios_

-#### _Позитивные сценарии_
+#### _Positive scenarios_
-1. Оплата по карте со статусом APPROVED
+1. Payment by card with the APPROVED status
-Номер карты 4444 4444 4444 4441, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, the other fields are filled with correct values
-Ожидаемый результат: появилось всплывающее окно "Операция одобрена Банком", в БД в payment_entity появилась запись со статусом APPROVED
+Expected result: a pop-up window "Operation approved by the Bank" appeared, an entry with the APPROVED status appeared in the payment_entity database

-1. Кредит по данным карты со статусом APPROVED
+1. Credit according to the card data with the APPROVED status
-Номер карты 4444 4444 4444 4441, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, the other fields are filled with correct values
-Ожидаемый результат: появилось всплывающее окно "Операция одобрена Банком", в БД в credit_request_entity появилась запись со статусом APPROVED
+Expected result: a pop-up window "Operation approved by the Bank" appeared, an entry with the APPROVED status appeared in the credit_request_entity database

-1. Оплата по карте со статусом DECLINED
+1. Payment by card with DECLINED status
-Номер карты 4444 4444 4444 4442, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4442, the other fields are filled with correct values
-Ожидаемый результат: появилось всплывающее окно "Ошибка! Банк отказал в проведении операции", в БД в payment_entity появилась запись со статусом DECLINED
+Expected result: a pop-up window "Error!
+The bank refused to perform the operation", an entry with the DECLINED status appeared in the payment_entity database

-1. Кредит по данным карты со статусом DECLINED
+1. Credit according to the card data with the DECLINED status
-Номер карты 4444 4444 4444 4442, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4442, the other fields are filled with correct values
-Ожидаемый результат: появилось всплывающее окно "Ошибка! Банк отказал в проведении операции", в БД в credit_request_entity появилась запись со статусом DECLINED
+Expected result: a pop-up window "Error!
+The bank refused to carry out the operation", an entry with the DECLINED status appeared in the credit_request_entity database

-#### _Негативные сценарии_
+#### _negative scenarios_
-1. Оплата по несуществующей карте
+1. Payment using a non-existent card
-Номер карты 4444 4444 4444 4443, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4443, the other fields are filled with correct values
-Ожидаемый результат: появилось всплывающее окно "Ошибка! Банк отказал в проведении операции", в БД в payment_entity новая запись не появилась
+Expected result: a pop-up window "Error!
+The bank refused to carry out the operation", no new entry appeared in the DB in payment_entity

-1. Кредит по данным несуществующей карты
+1. Credit according to non-existent card data
-Номер карты 4444 4444 4444 4443, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4443, the other fields are filled with correct values
-Ожидаемый результат: появилось всплывающее окно "Ошибка! Банк отказал в проведении операции", в БД в credit_request_entity новая запись не появилась
+Expected result: a pop-up window "Error!
+The bank refused to carry out the operation", no new entry appeared in the credit_request_entity database

-1. Оплата по карте, указан невалидный номер
+1. Payment by card, invalid number is specified
-Номер карты 4444 4444 4444 444, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 444, the other fields are filled with correct values
-Ожидаемый результат: под полем Номер карты появилось сообщение об ошибке "Неверный формат", в БД в payment_entity новая запись не появилась
+Expected result: an error message "Incorrect format" appeared under the Card Number field, no new entry appeared in the payment_entity database

-1. Кредит по данным карты, указан невалидный номер
+1. Credit according to the card data, invalid number is indicated
-Номер карты 4444 4444 4444 444, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 444, the other fields are filled with correct values
-Ожидаемый результат: под полем Номер карты появилось сообщение об ошибке "Неверный формат", в БД в credit_request_entity новая запись не появилась
+Expected result: an error message "Incorrect format" appeared under the Card Number field, no new entry appeared in the credit_request_entity database

-1. Оплата по карте с истекшим сроком действия (месяц)
+1. Payment by expired card (month)
-Номер карты 4444 4444 4444 4441, указать предыдущий месяц, текущий год, остальные поля заполнены корректными значениями
+Card number 4444 4444 4444 4441, specify the previous month, the current year, the remaining fields are filled with correct values
-Ожидаемый результат: под полем Месяц появилось сообщение об ошибке "Неверно указан срок действия карты", в БД в payment_entity новая запись не появилась
+Expected result: an error message appeared under the Month field "The card expiration date is incorrect", a new entry did not appear in the payment_entity database

-1. Кредит по данным карты с истекшим сроком действия (месяц)
+1. Credit according to expired card data (month)
-Номер карты 4444 4444 4444 4441, указать предыдущий месяц, текущий год, остальные поля заполнены корректными значениями
+Card number 4444 4444 4444 4441, specify the previous month, the current year, the remaining fields are filled with correct values
-Ожидаемый результат: под полем Месяц появилось сообщение об ошибке "Неверно указан срок действия карты", в БД в credit_request_entity новая запись не появилась
+Expected result: an error message appeared under the Month field "The card expiration date is incorrect", a new entry did not appear in the credit_request_entity database

-1. Оплата по данным карты, указан невалидный месяц
+1. Payment according to the card data, the invalid month is specified
-Номер карты 4444 4444 4444 4441, в поле Месяц указать 00, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, enter 00 in the Month field, the other fields are filled with correct values
-Ожидаемый результат: под полем Месяц появилось сообщение об ошибке "Неверно указан срок действия карты", в БД в payment_entity новая запись не появилась
+Expected result: an error message appeared under the Month field "The card expiration date is incorrect", a new entry did not appear in the payment_entity database

-1. Кредит по данным карты, указан невалидный месяц
+1. Credit according to the card data, invalid month is specified
-Номер карты 4444 4444 4444 4441, в поле Месяц указать 00, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, enter 00 in the Month field, the other fields are filled with correct values
-Ожидаемый результат: под полем Месяц появилось сообщение об ошибке "Неверно указан срок действия карты", в БД в credit_request_entity новая запись не появилась
+Expected result: an error message appeared under the Month field "The card expiration date is incorrect", a new entry did not appear in the credit_request_entity database

-1. Оплата по карте с истекшим сроком действия (год)
+1. Payment by expired card (year)
-Номер карты 4444 4444 4444 4441, указать предыдущий год, остальные поля заполнены корректными значениями
+Card number 4444 4444 4444 4441, specify the previous year, the remaining fields are filled with correct values
-Ожидаемый результат: под полем Год появилось сообщение об ошибке "Истёк срок действия карты", в БД в payment_entity новая запись не появилась
+Expected result: an error message "Card expired" appeared under the Year field, no new entry appeared in the payment_entity database

-1. Кредит по данным карты с истекшим сроком действия (год)
+1. Credit according to expired card data (year)
-Номер карты 4444 4444 4444 4441, указать предыдущий год, остальные поля заполнены корректными значениями
+Card number 4444 4444 4444 4441, specify the previous year, the remaining fields are filled with correct values
-Ожидаемый результат: под полем Год появилось сообщение об ошибке "Истёк срок действия карты", в БД в credit_request_entity новая запись не появилась
+Expected result: an error message "Card expired" appeared under the Year field, no new entry appeared in the credit_request_entity database

-1. Оплата по данным карты, указан невалидный год
+1. Payment according to the card data, the invalid year is specified
-Номер карты 4444 4444 4444 4441, в поле Год указать "последние две цифры текущего года + 6", остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, in the Year field specify "the last two digits of the current year + 6", the remaining fields are filled with correct values
-Ожидаемый результат: под полем Год появилось сообщение об ошибке "Неверно указан срок действия карты", в БД в payment_entity новая запись не появилась
+Expected result: an error message appeared under the Year field "The card expiration date is incorrect", a new entry did not appear in the payment_entity database

-1. Кредит по данным карты, указан невалидный год
+1. Credit according to the card data, the invalid year is indicated
-Номер карты 4444 4444 4444 4441, в поле Год указать "последние две цифры текущего года + 6", остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, in the Year field specify "the last two digits of the current year + 6", the remaining fields are filled with correct values
-Ожидаемый результат: под полем Год появилось сообщение об ошибке "Неверно указан срок действия карты", в БД в credit_request_entity новая запись не появилась
+Expected result: an error message appeared under the Year field "The card expiration date is incorrect", a new entry did not appear in the credit_request_entity database

-1. Оплата по данным карты, указано некорректное значение в поле Владелец
+1. Payment according to the card data, an incorrect value is specified in the Owner field
-Номер карты 4444 4444 4444 4441, в поле Владелец указать некорректные данные, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, incorrect data should be specified in the Owner field, the remaining fields are filled with correct values
-Ожидаемый результат: под полем Владелец появилось сообщение об ошибке, в БД в payment_entity новая запись не появилась
+Expected result: an error message appeared under the Owner field, no new entry appeared in the DB in payment_entity

-1. Кредит по данным карты, указано некорректное значение в поле Владелец
+1. Credit according to the card data, an incorrect value is specified in the Owner field
-Номер карты 4444 4444 4444 4441, в поле Владелец указать некорректные данные, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, incorrect data should be specified in the Owner field, the remaining fields are filled with correct values
-Ожидаемый результат: под полем Владелец появилось сообщение об ошибке, в БД в credit_request_entity новая запись не появилась
+Expected result: an error message appeared under the Owner field, no new entry appeared in the credit_request_entity database

-1. Оплата по данным карты, указано некорректное значение в поле CVC/CVV
+1. Payment according to the card data, an incorrect value is specified in the CVC/CVV field
-Номер карты 4444 4444 4444 4441, в поле CVC/CVV указать 0, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, specify 0 in the CVC/CVV field, the other fields are filled with correct values
-Ожидаемый результат: под полем CVC/CVV появилось сообщение об ошибке "Неверный формат", в БД в payment_entity новая запись не появилась
+Expected result: an error message "Invalid format" appeared under the CVC/CVV field, no new entry appeared in the payment_entity database

-1. Кредит по данным карты, указано некорректное значение в поле CVC/CVV
+1. Credit according to the card data, an incorrect value is specified in the CVC/CVV field
-Номер карты 4444 4444 4444 4441, в поле CVC/CVV указать 0, остальные поля заполнены корректными значениями
+The card number is 4444 4444 4444 4441, specify 0 in the CVC/CVV field, the other fields are filled with correct values
-Ожидаемый результат: под полем CVC/CVV появилось сообщение об ошибке "Неверный формат", в БД в credit_request_entity новая запись не появилась
+Expected result: an error message "Invalid format" appeared under the CVC/CVV field, no new entry appeared in the credit_request_entity database

-## _Перечень используемых инструментов с обоснованием выбора_
+## _The list of tools used with the justification of the choice_

-* Java 8 - язык написания авто-тестов, наиболее надежная версия
+* Java 8 - the language for writing auto-tests, the most reliable version
-* Gradle - система автоматизации сборки и управления зависимостями
+* Gradle - build automation and dependency management system
-* JUnit — платформа для написания авто-тестов и их запуска
+* JUnit is a platform for writing auto—tests and running them
-* Selenide - фреймворк для автоматизированного тестирования веб-приложений на основе Selenium WebDriver, более удобный и простой в использовании, чем Selenium
+* Selenide is a framework for automated testing of web applications based on Selenium WebDriver, more convenient and easy to use than Selenium
-* Docker Compose - инструмент, позволяющий запускать мультиконтейнерные приложения, чтобы не устанавливать на компьютер необходимые для работы приложения Node.js и СУБД
+* Docker Compose is a tool that allows you to run multi-container applications, so as not to install Node applications necessary for operation on your computer.js and DBMS
-* Allure - фреймворк, предназначенный для создания отчетов, более наглядных, чем у Gradle
+* Allure is a framework designed to create reports that are more visual than Gradle

-## _Перечень и описание возможных рисков при автоматизации_
+## _The list and description of possible risks in automation_
-* Из-за отсутствия ТЗ и какой-либо документации сложно понять, как должно работать приложение и какое поведение системы нужно считать ошибкой
+* Due to the lack of technical specifications and any documentation, it is difficult to understand how the application should work and what system behavior should be considered an error
-* Реальная система и реальные данные скорее всего будут отличаться от SUT и тестовых данных, и автоматизация тестирования может оказаться бесполезной
+* The real system and real data are likely to be different from the SUT and test data, and test automation may be useless
-* Использование сторонних библиотек и фреймворков может увеличивать риск возникновения технических проблем
+* Using third-party libraries and frameworks may increase the risk of technical problems
-* Возможны проблемы из-за необходимости поддержки двух СУБД (MySQL, Postgres)
+* Possible problems due to the need to support two DBMS (MySQL, Postgres)
-* Отсутствие test_id усложняет написание и поддержку тестов
+* The absence of test_id complicates the writing and support of tests

-## _Интервальная оценка с учетом рисков (в часах)_
+## _interval assessment taking into account risks (in hours)_
-Настройка тестового окружения - 8
+Setting up the test environment - 8
-Написание и отладка автотестов - 30
+Writing and debugging autotests - 30
-Прогон тестов и заведение issue - 8
+Test run and issue - 8 institution
-Устранение замечаний - 6
+Elimination of comments - 6
-Подготовка отчета по итогам автоматизированного тестирования - 8
+Preparation of a report on the results of automated testing - 8
-Подготовка отчета по итогам автоматизации - 8
+Preparation of a report on the results of automation - 8
-**Итого с учетом рисков: ~70 часов**
+**Total, taking into account risks: ~70 hours**

-## _План сдачи работ_
+## _Plan of delivery of works_
-Автоматизация - 28.10.2020
+Automation - 28.10.2020
-Подготовка отчетных документов - 31.10.2020
+Preparation of accounting documents - 31.10.2020